lor9n4o12/Append-Gsheets/README.md

 Step 5 - Append the dataframes

-Step 6 - Make sure that your data sets are appended, as you wish to see them in the gsheets later

-Step 7 - Open the gsheet file you want to write your new data in and then insert the data with the set function
+Step 6 - Open the Google Sheet file you want to write your new data in and then insert the data with the set function